rht-labs/enablement-docs/1-the-manual-menace/README.md

     * Explore some of the other parameters in `templates/jenkins-s2i.yml`
     * `<BASE64_YOUR_LDAP_USERNAME>` is the base64encoded username builder pod will use to login and clone the repo with
     * `<BASE64_YOUR_LDAP_PASSWORD>` is the base64encoded password the builder pod will use to authenticate and clone the repo using
-You can use `echo -n '<BASE64_YOUR_LDAP_PASSWORD>' | openssl base64` to encode your username and password accordingly.
+You can use `echo -n '<YOUR_LDAP_PASSWORD>' | openssl base64` to encode your username and password accordingly.
 For example 'password' base64 encoded will look like `cGFzc3dvcmQ=`.
 <p class="tip">
 Note in a residency we would not use your GitCredentials for pushing and pulling from Git, A service user would be created for this.
 </p>